cloudflare/cloudflare-docs/products/images/src/content/image-resizing/url-format.md

 Cloudflare Image resizing can:

 * Read JPEG, PNG, GIF (including animations), and WebP images.
-SVG is not supported (this format is inherently scalable, and does not need resizing).
+SVG is not supported, since this format is inherently scalable and does not need resizing.
 * Generate JPEG and PNG images, and optionally AVIF or WebP.
 * Save animations as GIF or animated WebP.
 * Support ICC color profiles in JPEG and PNG images.